pepkit/pepspec/README.md

 the built site, so it is published as machine-readable data at
 <https://pep.databio.org/data/publications.yaml>.

+The recurring publications search is designed to run as a Jules scheduled task.
-`.github/workflows/scheduled-publications-update.yml` runs on the first of each month.
-It follows `.claude/skills/update-publications.md`, which searches OpenAlex for papers citing the PEP manuscripts and Europe PMC for full-text mentions of the tools, then **appends** the verified ones to the YAML and opens a pull request.
+Its canonical, agent-neutral procedure lives in `automation/update-publications.md`, with Jules-specific guidance in `AGENTS.md`.
+The search uses OpenAlex for papers citing the PEP manuscripts and Europe PMC for full-text mentions of the tools, then appends only verified new entries to the YAML.
 The bot never modifies an existing entry, never edits `docs/statistics.md`, and never merges its own PR — a human reviews every one.
 Its search configuration (seed papers, queries, tool vocabulary) is in `publication_sources.yaml` at the repo root.

+`.github/workflows/scheduled-publications-update.yml` is retained as a manual `workflow_dispatch` fallback for running the same procedure with Claude Code;
+it is no longer scheduled.

 `.github/workflows/validate-publications.yaml` runs `validate_publications.py`
 on every PR that touches this data: structural checks always, plus DOI